Actindo-AG/Documentation/DataHub/UserInterface/02f_Settings.md

   [comment]: <> (Is that right? -> language question)

 - [SAVE]
-  Click this button to save the language, close the *Edit Language* view and return to the language list.
+  Click this button to save the language, close the *Edit language* view and return to the language list.

 - *Name (Language)*
   Click the field to edit the language name in the selected language.